duken72/duken72.github.io/_posts/2025-01-04-the-princess-and-the-pig.md

 Despite the challenges, the family never wavered in their love and devotion.
 The king and queen worked tirelessly to give their children the best of what they could offer, shielding them from the harshness of the world whenever possible.
-They filled the princess’s days with lessons not only of duties but of kindness, resilience, and the beauty of the world even in its imperfections.
+They filled the princess’s days with lessons not only of duty but of kindness, resilience, and the beauty of the world even in its imperfections.

 As time passed, the little princess grew under her parents’ careful nurture.
 She blossomed into a young woman of rare grace and strength.